 Let’s find the real Adam Smith.

 Given his legacy, it comes as a surprise to many to learn that Adam Smith was not an economist by trade, but a moral philosopher.
 Economics was, to Smith, more of a side profession: an offshoot of his central interest in the study of ethics and law.
-But Smith’s political economy is absolutely inseparable from his ethics, which valued human dignity, freedom and compassion above all else, but is almost completely ignored by mainstream interpretations of his worldview.
+As a result, Smith’s political economy is absolutely inseparable from his ethics, which valued human dignity, freedom and compassion above all else, yet it is almost completely ignored by mainstream interpretations of his worldview.